 However, in order to eliminate corruption, a prerequisite step is being prepared before the disbursement of food relief begins.
-The step involved the issuance of a Quick Response (QR) smart card, the ownership of which will grant that person food rations.
-The smart card will be based on a database of the poor and needy that is being prepared by the ICT and Disaster Management and Relief ministries.
-The database had an initial entry of 50 lac families but once it is fully operational, it would also include the 49 lac families from Gratuitous Relief (GR) from the disaster management ministry, 50 lac beneficiary from the food ministry's Food Friendly Programme (FFP), 12.5 lac recipients from the special Open Market Sales (OMS) programme and 10.40 lac beneficiaries of government's Vulnerable Group Development (VGD) programme, which is run by Ministry of Women and Children Affairs (Ministry of Finance , 2019), along with three lac fishermen who get rice under the Vulnerable Group Feeding (VGF) programme.
-A total number of 1.20 crore families are to be included in the database who would be the beneficiaries.
-Officials hope that such cards will help to close down the flaws in the existing distribution system, combat corruption and will eliminate ghost lists.
+The step involves the issuance of a Quick Response (QR) smart card, the ownership of which will grant that person food rations.
+The smart card will be based on a database of the poor and needy that is being prepared by the Information and Communication Technology (ICT) and Disaster Management and Relief ministries.
+The database had an initial entry of 50 lac families but once it is fully operational, it would also include the 49 lac families from Gratuitous Relief (GR) from the disaster management ministry, 50 lac beneficiaries from the food ministry's Food Friendly Programme (FFP), 12.5 lac recipients from the special OMS programme and 10.40 lac beneficiaries of government's VGD programme, which is run by Ministry of Women and Children Affairs.
+It will also include three lac fishermen who get rice under the VGF programme.
+A total number of 1.20 crore families, who would be the beneficiaries, is to be included in the database.
+Officials hope that such cards will help close down the flaws in the existing distribution system, combat corruption and eliminate ghost lists.